lusiana-sro/suppress/docs/Server/server.md

 ```

 ### `mountDatabase(dataStorage)`
 Mounts a database to the server.
 This method takes one parameter, `dataStorage`, which is the `DataStorage` object that will be mounted to the server.
+Learn more about the `DataStorage` object [here](../DataStorage/data-storage.md).

 ```js
 server.mountDatabase(dataStorage);